Measuring and Improving Attentiveness to Partial Inputs with Counterfactuals: Background Related Work

 \section{Background \& Related Work}

 In this section we review the \textit{hypothesis-only} baseline in NLI and its extensions to other tasks: the \textit{partial input baseline}.
-We then discuss a similar effort to \accro{} by \citet{srikanth-rudinger-2022-partial} and highlight the similarities and differences from their approach.
+We then discuss a related work by \citet{srikanth-rudinger-2022-partial} and highlight the similarities and differences to our work.

 \paragraph{Partial Input Correlations}